[keith-snook.info]No Silicon Heaven then where do all the calculators go?

 ~ RIAA–3 Configuration Calculator ~

-A lumped EQ combines several filter time constants in a single network that requires less components due to the interaction between them providing the additional time constants ~ RIAA EQ is defined by 3 frequencies at which the amplified response changes ~ It has 2 poles T1 & T3 where gain falls with frequency at 6dB/octave and a zero T2 at mid frequency where gain increases until T1 negates it back to level
+A lumped EQ combines several filter time constants [TC] in a single network that requires less components due to the interaction between them providing the additional time constants ~ RIAA EQ is defined by 3 TC frequencies at which the a response changes ~ It has 2 Poles T1 T3 where response falls 6dB/octave and a Zero T2 at mid frequency where it rises

-The T2 zero around 1kHz provides a region of flat amplitude and phase allowing a reference point to be easily established and it reduces the gain change between 20Hz and 20kHz to only 40dB rather than 60dB if only T3 were used ~ Zeros are not easy to make in practice and often a zero and pole are combined but here all 3 time constants are established in a single block or lump
+The T2 zero around 1kHz provides a region of flat amplitude and phase allowing a reference point to be easily established and it reduces the gain change between 20Hz and 20kHz to only 40dB rather than 60dB if only T3 were used ~ Zeros are not easy to make in practice and often a Zero and Pole [or two] are combined

-T3 µs T2 µs T1 µs Pre-populated for RIAA but can be changed
+T3 µs T2 µs T1 µs Sig.
+Figures

 ƒ= Hz ƒ= Hz ƒ= Hz Calculated –3dB corner frequencies for each T